 PHOEBE EUSTANCE

 Phoebe Eustance (they/them) is an artist and researcher based between London and Birmingham.
-Their work engages with text, performance, and audio-visual practices, intertwining queer studies and spatial politics within the context of the clinic.
+Their work engages with text and audio-visual practices, intertwining queer studies and spatial politics within the context of the clinic.
 They completed an MA (2016) at the Centre for Research Architecture, Goldsmiths and a BA (2013) in Fine Art at Leeds and Lisbon Universities.
 For the last five years Phoebe has worked with the arts and mental health charity Hospital Rooms and is now a Research Consultant with them.
+They are part of the Conditions Studio Programme 2024-25.

 Screenings, exhibitions, residencies: London Performance Studios (2024), Hauser & Wirth (2023, 2022), Centre Culturel Suisse (2023), Queercircle (2022), East Galley Norwich (2021), Hospitalfield (2021), Academy of Arts Vienna (2021), Nottingham Contemporary (2020), Goldsmiths CRA (2016), Maison de la culture d’Amiens (2014).